 - Think user friendly: Use camping or travel cutlery instead of relying on single-use items

 A personal item is a second, smaller item that fits under the seat in front of you.
-Smaller daypacks and this duffle both fit the dimensions of a personal item and are perfect for packing your in-flight items.
+Smaller daypacks fit the dimensions of a personal item and are perfect for packing your in-flight items.

 Personal Item Packing List